dragosprju/y50-subwoofer-linux-enabler/README.md

 ~~The script doesn't take care of the subwoofer when you suspend the laptop.
 Therefore, a crack is heard from the subwoofer when suspending.~~ (now does accordingly: however I have only tested on `pm-suspend` command only, but the way it does it should be generic - inspect `install.sh` and `subwoofer.sh`)

 The script is also a dirty way to fix things.
-A more resposible person would report the problem as a bug and cooperate with the people related to the component that has the issue. (`alsa` I believe)
+A more resposible person would report the problem as a bug and cooperate with the people related to the Linux software component that has the issue with the subwoofer itself. (`alsa` I believe)

 ## Related links